 However, most travel agencies haven’t adjusted their marketing strategy to the new travel landscape yet and still invest in destination ads and/or branded ads.

-Young travellers crave for inspiring content that corresponds to their personal interests – they even expect it.
+Young travelers crave for inspiring content that corresponds to their personal interests – they even expect it.
 They are looking for authenticity in both destinations and marketing.

 With the help of analytics, important travel agencies have been delivering dynamic and optimized ad content tailored to specific customers.